MartynEgan/ASDS_code_camp/README.md

 also added *uncompleted* R and Python scripts for Tuesday's and Wednesday's classes

+also added *uncompleted* R Markdown and Jupyter Notebook files from Friday's class

 Note: if you did not attend code camp, this repo contains all lecture handouts and script/markdown files from classes.\
 You can download this material and work through it yourself.
 All scripts are commented.